mhasan004/Play-Share-App/README.md

 # 💎 FEATURES:
   * **Rate Limiting** to protect against basic DDOS attacks: blocking an IP for several minutes if they make too many requests.
-  * **Session Persistence:** Keeping users logged in by silently refreshing tokens.
+  * **Session Persistence:** Keeping users logged in by silently refreshing tokens. **Combined benefits of token based and session based authentication** by using JWT access and refresh tokens and have a silent refresh scheme to persist sessions.
   * **Client-side Protection:** Access and refresh tokens tokens are stored in HttpOnly cookies to prevent client from accessing them and can only be sent via HTTPS and same domain to guard against CSRF attacks.
   * **Node Server Clustering and Task Threading** to increase performance of server.
   * **TLS Handshake:** Optional TLS handshake implementation (implemented in server, deleted implementation on client).
+  * **Caching** using Redis for faster response times
   * **Clean URLS:** Query parameters are passed via headers so that attackers can't query requests easily using the url.
   * **EXIF Metadata Stripping** from images (to be implemented).
   * **Some Others:** Input validation, password hashing, saching data for frequently used endpoints, etc.
-  * **Combined benefits of token based and session based authentication** by using JWT access and refresh tokens and have a silent refresh scheme to persist sessions.

 # DEMO:
 ![App security demo (unfinished)](/PicturesGifs/App_demo_unfinished.gif)